StepheeGee/reading-notes/102/reading5.md

   color: red;
 }

 This CSS rule selects all < p > elements and applies the color property, changing it to red.
 And as a result, all paragraphs on the webpage will have red text.
-You can place this CSS rule in your external CSS file or within a < styl e> block in the < head > section of your HTML file.
+You can place this CSS rule in your external CSS file or within a < style > block in the < head > section of your HTML file.